JakobDev/minecraft-launcher-lib/README.md

 subprocess.call(minecraft_command)
 ```

+Features:
+- Easy installing
+- Get command to run minecraft
+- Login to mojang account
+- Forge supported
+- Old versions like alpha or beta supported
+- Documention aviable
+- OpenSource

 [Read the documentation](https://minecraft-launcher-lib.readthedocs.io/en/latest/index.html)

 [Thanks to tomsik68 who documented how a minecraft launcher works](https://github.com/tomsik68/mclauncher-api/wiki)

 Note:
 This library is still beta.
-It might not work with all versions of minecraft yet, but the latest (1.14) is tested.
+It might not work with all versions of minecraft yet.